-We are committed to doing everything we can to stop a breach from ever happening within our systems, but in the event one were to occur, we will notify the relevant Data Controllers and/or supervisory authorities upon becoming aware, but not later than within 72 hours of a data breach.
-Since we are based in California, we are already in compliance with the state's Data Breach Notification law.
+We are committed to doing everything we can to stop a breach from ever happening within our systems, but in the event that one were to occur, we will notify the relevant Data Controllers and/or supervisory authorities upon becoming aware, but not later than within 72 hours of a data breach.

 Our Customers are Businesses covered by the CCPA in whose service TeleSign is acting as a Service Provider.
 Customers disclose Personal Information to TeleSign solely for a valid business purpose and for TeleSign to perform the services.

 TeleSign warrants that we shall not further sell, retain, use, or disclose Personal Information for a commercial purpose other than the defined business purpose.

 TeleSign will not abuse or in anyway compromise the trust given to us by our Customers and End Users (consumers).
 We understand we have earned this trust by how we handle Personal Information and are determined to maintain full compliance with the CCPA.

 To avoid being characterized as “selling” Personal Information to third parties that receive Personal Information from TeleSign, we identified and contacted all third parties to include appropriate contract terms to address CCPA requirements.
 Through our diligent Third-Party Provider risk assessment process, any company that wants to do business with TeleSign is made aware of our privacy and security standards and their obligation to comply with them.